-So we know the importance of video, but what about the importance of what actually goes in to creating a video?
+So we know the importance of video, but what about what actually goes into actually making a successful video?
 There’s more to it than you might think, and there are lots of different factors to be considered that will intertwine and make your video the best it can be.

-We’ve summed up the 5 main elements that all work together to create engaging and thought provoking videos:
+Having made hundreds of videos and made many, many clients very happy, we’ve summed up the 5 main elements that all work together to create engaging, thought-provoking and ultimately successful videos.